 Set the Solver to discrete (no continuous states).

 4. Click OK.

-5. In your Simulink model, click the Build Model button on the toolbar.
+5. In your Simulink model, go to the Hardware tab and click Build, Deploy and Start.
 The model should automatically be deployed to the VEX microcontroller.

 6. Turn on the VEX microcontroller and observe that the DC motor rotates connected to pin # 3 rotates continuously.

 A pre-configured model(vexarmcortex_gettingstarted) is included for your convenience.

 Other Things to Try with DC Motor Block

 Create and run a model that rotates the motor to a specific speed.

 Create and run a model that rotates the motor in the opposite direction.